 Otherwise, I encourage all my readers to make a donation in lieu of riding an elephant to any of these registered Thai elephant charities.

-#2.
-What is and isn’t covered: World Nomads is especially upfront about what is/isn’t covered under their policies, and is happy to answer any “what-ifs” by phone or email.
+2. What is and isn’t covered: World Nomads is especially upfront about what is/isn’t covered by their policies and is happy to answer any “what-ifs” by phone or email.

 What to bring to Koh Samui with kids?